Ways to create a data diff monitor

 Example: Imagine there are two datasets we want to compare, Main and Test.
 Since we prefer not to check every row, we use a statistical approach to determine the number of rows to sample from each dataset.
 To do so, we set the following parameters:

-• sampling tolerance: 5%
+• Sampling tolerance: 5%

-• sampling confidence: 95%
+• Sampling confidence: 95%

 Sampling confidence reflects our level of certainty that our sample accurately represents the entire dataset, while sampling tolerance defines the allowable margin of error for our estimate.
 Here, with a 95% sampling confidence and a 5% sampling tolerance, we are 95% confident that the true value falls within 5% of our estimate.
 Datafold will then estimate the sample size needed (e.g., 200 rows) to achieve these parameters.